-Drug checking provides life-saving information about the harmful and even deadly contaminants that drugs may contain, such as fentanyl.
+Drug checking (drug testing) provides life-saving information about the harmful and even deadly contaminants that drugs may contain, such as fentanyl.

 Drug checking services are available at many supervised consumption and overdose prevention services across the province to test a range of substances, including opioids, stimulants, and other psychoactive drugs such as MDMA and benzodiazepines.

 Each month, the BC Centre on Substance Use publishes reports summarizing drug checking results.
 You can use these reports to see types of drugs around B.C. and what drugs are contaminated.